KyoriPowered/adventure-docs/source/components/index.rst

      )
      .append(Component.text(" to jump!"))
      .build();
-   // now you can send `textComponent2` to something, such as a client
+   // Now you can send `textComponent2` to something, such as a client.

 Styling components
 ^^^^^^^^^^^^^^^^^^^^